One of my favorite French authors is Jules Verne. This fact was clear to me even as a child when I didn’t know what an author was!

 While reading Franz Born’s biography Jules Verne: The Man Who Invented the Future, I have come to learn the incredible motivation behind this Frenchman who “created modern science fiction” through the technological inventions in his novels as well as some possible reasons for my affinity to this great writer.

-Born supports his assertion of Verne’s posterity by giving many examples of world renown inventors and explores who were inspired by Verne’s novels:
+Born supports his assertion of Verne’s posterity by giving many examples of world renown inventors and explorers who were inspired by Verne’s novels:

 - Simon Lake vowed as a young boy to build a submarine that would travel under the seven seas after reading Twenty Thousand Leagues: he accomplished this task thirty years later by building his own Nautilus (10)